Research Scientist Extraordinaire, Inventor, Man of Faith, Educator and Humanitarian

-At Tuskegee University, we continue to commit ourselves to inquiry and commitment, faith and knowledge, truth and service, scientific/technical competence and ethical maturity.
+At Tuskegee University, we continue to commit ourselves to inquiry and commitment, faith and knowledge, truth and service, scientific and technical competence, and ethical maturity.

-Such is the imprint of George Washington Carver upon us.
+Such is the imprint of Dr. George Washington Carver upon us.

 On Jan.
 5, 1943, Dr. George Washington Carver died.
 He left behind a legacy as not only one of America's greatest inventors, but also as a pioneering agriculturalist, award-winning artist and humble humanitarian.
 READ MORE